The Mazie Mentoring Program

-The John Andrew Mazie Memorial Foundation is a nonprofit organization that strives to fulfill the legacy of John Andrew Mazie, a man who enjoyed helping young people before dying in a car accident.
-Since 1998, the foundation’s Mazie Mentoring Program has operated for students at Framingham (MA) High School.
-Starting in 2010, a second program has existed for students at Waltham (MA) High School.
-The program operates through the recruitment and training of adult volunteers to mentor and act as role models for high school students at-risk of not reaching their full potential.
+The Mazie Mentoring Program fulfills the legacy of John Andrew Mazie, a man who was a mentor to many young people before tragically dying in a car accident.
+In his honor, his parents Barbara and Lowell Mazie created the Mazie Mentoring Program.
+Since it’s foundation in 1998, the Mazie Mentoring Program has served over 900 students in both Framingham and Waltham High Schools.
+As of September 2019, a third program will be serving students at Marlborough High School.
+The program recruits and trains adult volunteers to mentor and act as role models for high school students at risk of not reaching their full potential.
 Its objective is to provide young people with the support to help them achieve their goals and succeed.

 Visit the Mazie Website to learn more!

 To become a mentor in the Mazie Mentoring Program, you must be at least 21 years of age and a high school graduate.
 You also must commit to meeting with your mentee for an average of 8 hours per month so you can make a positive impact on that young teen's life.

 For more information about becoming a mentor, click here.

 Mazie Mentoring and Big Brothers Big Sisters